agstya/agstya/README.md

-- 👋 Hi, I’m @agstya
+- 👋 Hi, I’m Agastya
-- 👀 I’m interested in Cloud Architecture, AI and Data Science
+- 👀 I’m interested in AI engineering, architecure.
-- 💞️ I’m looking to collaborate on AI projects
+- Reach out to me at agastya@utexas.edu for collaboration

 <!---